grandecomplex/imagecarousel/README.md

 ### A CSS transition image carousel.
 Current only supports webkit.

-It allows the user to tap thumbnails to show a larger view to slide into the main view.
+It allows the user to tap thumbnails to slide into a larger view.
 This is a progressively enhancement, as shown in the markup below.

 #### To initialize
 ```